indyplanets/appcenter-documentation/user-guide/editing-app.md

 1. In the upper-left corner, click the menu button and then click **Overview** or **Manage Apps**.

   A More Options button appears next to the apps that you can edit.

+  **Tip**: In the **Manage Apps** view, you can view the apps in list or grid view.
+List view is the default.
+To switch to grid view, click the frid buton in the upper-right corner.
+To switch back to list view, click the list button.

 3. Click the More Options button, and then click **Edit**.
 3. Make the desired changes and click **SAVE** in the cards that require it.